Learn About Structure Groups

 The four-story, steel-framed structure features ten courtrooms and ten judicial chambers with clerical support; administration and jury services; traffic, civil, family, juvenile and criminal divisions; prisoner holding and subterranean parking for judges and key courts personnel; and in-custody vehicle accommodations for the County Sheriff and California Department of Corrections.
 The design conveys the image of a courthouse, while reflecting the dignity of the public in an approachable way.

 Structure Groups was responsible for assuring compliance with all specifications, standards, codes, and drawings for this $79 million project.
-During construction, Mr. Clark provided oversight for the contractor’s construction team, provided scheduling, quality control observations for the entire site, budget control, and coordinating with the State Inspector to keep project on schedule.
+During construction, We provided oversight for the contractor’s construction team, provided scheduling, quality control observations for the entire site, budget control, and coordinating with the State Inspector to keep project on schedule.

 New, two-story mixed-use commercial building with restaurant over retail, and rooftop dining deck.
 The ground floor will feature a cafe-type eatery, the nearly 5,000-square-foot restaurant on the second floor will come complete with a covered terrace for outdoor dining.
 And the top floor will feature a 4,300-square-foot restaurant with an “indoor-outdoor feel,” partially covered with a ceiling made of skylights.
 Views from the building will range from scenes of Mount Diablo and downtown Walnut Creek to -- for patrons on the rooftop balcony overlooking a “living roof” with a blanket of plants and grasses growing on top of the second-story terrace roof.
 The building will have two prominent architectural elements; a tower adorned with steel panels as the entrance to the retail store, and a brick tower covered by living “green wall” that fronts Mt.
 Diablo Boulevard.